-Q: So now that Brexit is done, will you be deported back to the US after Brexit is completed?
+Q: So now that Brexit is done, will you be deported back to the US?

-A: No. In October 2019 I was granted permanent UK residency, which gives me the freedom to work in any UK job without restrictions or a work permit.
+A: Not at all!
+In October 2019 my wife and I were granted permanent UK residency, which gives us both the freedom to work in any UK job without restrictions or a work permit.

 Q: What do you think of Brexit?

 A: The first rule of Brexit is that you never talk about Brexit!
 But I'm glad it's finally done.

 Q: So what part of the states are you from?

 A: A southern state called North Carolina, which is slightly bigger than England.
 It's about a 9 hour car journey below New York city, and about a 12 hour car journey above Miami, Florida.
 The US is huge!

 Q: What kind of US accent do you have?

 A: Don't be silly.
 Americans don't have accents :-)